 Key information Assignment title Assessor Date issued Deadline (for assessment and grading) Title and level of qualification (as published in the specification) Unit(s) covered (as published in the specification) Duration (approximate time it is expected that the assignment will take to complete).
+The brief must state exactly which learning outcome and associated assessment criteria are being addressed as key information.
+Vocational Scenario Vocational scenario (if appropriate, giving the opportunity to place the assignment within a vocational context).
+This could be a simple situation or a full, detailed set of vocational requirements that motivates the student to apply their learning through the assignment.

-Purpose / Scenario (QCF) Overview and aims Vocational scenario (if appropriate, giving the opportunity to place the assignment within a vocational context).
-Assignment Brief and Guidance (RQF) This section of the RQF assignment brief should include a scenario, an activity(ies) and guidance that direct students as to the work that needs to be completed and submitted in order to meet the learning outcomes for the unit The activity(ies) and guidance should contain sufficient information and direction to allow students to achieve all of the targeted learning outcomes for the assignment Individual assessment criterion should not be referenced anywhere within the assignment brief and guidance Holistic assignment briefs can use the command verbs, as published in the qualification specification, or make use of different verbs as long as they are of the same demand and/or imply the action of the published command verb Activities should be written in appropriate language for students at the level of the qualification Include details about any specific preparation students will need to make.
+Assignment Brief Activity and Guidance This section of theassignment brief should include simulated 'real life' activity(ies), and guidance that direct students as to the work that needs to be completed and submitted in order to meet the learning outcomes for the unit The assignment should define an action or assessment activity(ies) for the student to undertake that will allow them to achieve the Learning Outcome(s) at Pass, Merit or Distinction.
+The activity(ies) and guidance should contain sufficient information and direction to allow students to achieve all of the targeted learning outcomes for the assignment Individual learning outcomes and assessment criterion should not be referenced or repeated anywhere within the assignment brief activity and guidance.
+Holistic assignment briefs can use the command verbs, as published in the qualification specification, or make use of different verbs as long as they are of the same demand and imply the same action of the published command verb Activities should be written in appropriate language for students at the level of the qualification Include details about any specific preparation students will need to make.
+Submission format A clear statement of what the student is expected to produce as evidence Guidance on how the evidence will be assessed.
+Make clear what evidence the student must submit and the format, for example word count and length of the individual elements